-Deviations that are possibly non-compliant
+Deviations that are possibly noncompliant

-Deviations, divergences or departures from IRB protocols that are thought to possibly be serious or continuing are submitted using the IRB form: Reportable Event.
+Deviations, divergences, or departures from IRB protocols that are thought to possibly be serious or continuing are submitted using the IRB form: Reportable Event.

-- 1. The Director of Clinical Research Compliance is responsible for screening the event and obtaining any additional information that may be required for initial consideration of the event. - 2.
-The event is then reviewed by the IRB Chair.
-The IRB chair may request additional information as required and will make a determination as to whether the report should be submitted to the full IRB for a final determination on whether the event meets criteria for serious or continuing non-compliance.
-Issues such as whether the event was under the control of the investigator will be considered in making this determination. - 3.
-If the event is determined to be serious or continuing non-compliance, the Reportable Events policy will be followed.
+1. The Senior Director of Clinical Research Compliance is responsible for screening the event and obtaining any additional information that may be required for initial consideration of the event.

+- 2. The event is then reviewed by the IRB Chair. - a.
+The IRB chair may request additional information as required and will make a determination as to whether the report should be submitted to the full IRB for a final determination on whether the event meets criteria for serious or continuing noncompliance. - b.
+Issues such as whether the event was under the control of the investigator will be considered in making this determination. - c.
+If the event is determined to be serious or continuing noncompliance, the Reportable Events policy will be followed.